Cyace84/neptun-bot/README.md

 - spam_count - How many messages will the bot send
 - chat_id - Target bot username.
 As soon as the target is eliminated, you need to replace it with a new username
 - text - The message that the bot will send
 - api_id and api_hash - These are special keys for using the telegram API, you can get it here my.telegram.org.
-But this is not necessary, you can use those that are already installed
+But this is not necessary, you can use those that are already installed.

+To start the bot, enter in the terminal:

 ```
 python3 run.py